Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 The other top WordPress LMS plugin is LifterLMS.
 LifterLMS does offer support for login and registration as well as integrations with payment processors right out of the box.
 Depending on your needs, it may make more sense for you.
 I’ve put together a LifterLMS tutorial as well as a LifterLMS review that you may want to take a look at.

 If the idea of running a WordPress LMS plugin seems too intimidating or the idea of maintenance is not your style, then you should consider a cloud LMS.
 The top two cloud learning management systems are Thinkific and Teachable.
 I’ve done a ton of research on them as well.

 You can take a look at my Teachable tutorial and Teachable review.
 I’ve also got a Thinkific tutorial and Thinkific review too.
 I’ve spent dozens of hours trying each of these tools out, creating tutorials and writing reviews.
 I think it’ll be helpful for you.
 In addition, there’s also a Thinkific vs Teachable comparison article if you’re thinking a cloud LMS will work better for you.

 |Drip course content||✔|

 LearnDash Review: Pros and Cons

 Based on the feature chart above and the discussion throughout this review, LearnDash gets a strong review.
-It’s the top WordPress plugin LMS on the list.
+It’s the top WordPress plugin LMS on the list due to all the positive reviews as well as my own experience with it.
 Here are the top pros and cons: